mdfarragher/CLA/Setup/README.md

 ## Create a Compute Cluster

-Make sure you select the Compute Cluster tab at the top of the page, and then click the Add button.
+Make sure you select the Compute Cluster tab at the top of the page, and then click the New button.

 We're going to set up a new cluster by providing the following information: